Reproducing Kernel Hilbert Spaces for Virtual Persistence Diagrams: Experiments

 \section{Experiments}

+In digital image processing, cubical filtrations are naturally finite because pixel or voxel intensities take values in a finite ordered set.
+If a filtration uses \(n\) distinct intensity levels, then every nontrivial persistence interval is determined by a pair of filtration indices, so the number of possible interval types is \(\binom{n}{2} = \frac{n(n-1)}{2}\).
+For standard \(8\)-bit grayscale images, \(n=256\), giving \(\binom{256}{2}=32640\) possible intervals.
+More generally, if intensities are represented using \(N\) bits, then the number of interval types is \(\binom{2^N}{2}=2^{N-1}(2^N-1)\).
+Thus, persistence diagrams from digital images or voxel data admit only finitely many possible persistence intervals and therefore define finite-rank virtual persistence diagrams.

-We define the topological loss on the Grothendieck group $K(X,A)$ associated with the persistence-diagram monoid $D(X,A)$ (Section~\ref{subsec:LCA}).
-For a ground-truth mask $y$ and prediction $\hat y$, let $D_y,D_{\hat y}\in D(X,A)$ denote their $H_0\oplus H_1$ persistence diagrams under the fixed cubical filtration, regarded as elements of $K(X,A)$ via the canonical inclusion of $D(X,A)$ into its group completion, and set $\gamma := D_{\hat y}-D_y\in K(X,A)$.
-Let $k_t$ be the translation-invariant heat kernel on $K(X,A)$ with reproducing kernel Hilbert space $\mathcal H_t$ (Section~\ref{subsec:heat-rkhs}).
-The ideal topological loss is the squared RKHS distance
+We will define a topological loss on the Grothendieck group $K(X,A)$ associated with the persistence-diagram monoid $D(X,A)$ via the Grothendieck construction (Equation~\eqref{eq:groth-equivalence}).
+For a ground-truth mask $y$ and soft mask $\hat y$, let $D_y,D_{\hat y}\in D(X,A)$ denote their $H_0\oplus H_1$ persistence diagrams under the fixed cubical filtration from Definition~\ref{def:fixed-cubical-filtration}, regarded as elements of $K(X,A)$ via the canonical inclusion of $D(X,A)$ into its group completion, and set $\gamma:=D_{\hat y}-D_y\in K(X,A)$.
+Let $k_t$ be the translation-invariant heat kernel on $K(X,A)$ from Definition~\ref{def:heat-measure} with reproducing kernel Hilbert space $\mathcal H_t$ induced by the heat measure from Equation~\eqref{eq:heat-measure}.
+We represent the topological loss arising from virtual persistence diagrams as the square of the RKHS semimetric: